Teaching & Student projects

 2. Student projects

-Student projects are within AUtomatics, RObotics and Artificial Vision (AUROVA) group.
+Student projects are within AUtomatics, RObotics and Artificial Vision (AUROVA) laboratory.

 Open Projects: